maxb2/static-node-binaries/README.md

 Alpine Linux uses the musl library which allows for statically compiling Node.
 Docker provides the means to run Alpine Linux and also to emulate multiple architectures.

+I've uploaded binaries that I've built locally to the [Releases page](https://github.com/maxb2/static-node-binaries/releases).
+Binaries built with Github Actions (so you don't have to trust a random internet person) are coming soon!

+The reason for this project comes from [leafac/caxa#30](https://github.com/leafac/caxa/issues/30).
+When packaging an application with caxa, it can be useful to provide a statically linked node binary to increase portability.

 ## Quick-start
 To produce a statically linked Linux binary on your local machine, run the following: